tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 ### Exact vector search on a graph pattern

-Use `ORDER BY ASC` or `ORDER BY DSC` to do exact top-k vector search.
+Use `ORDER BY ASC` or `ORDER BY DESC` to do exact top-k vector search.
 This method is exepensive.

 Locate [q4a.gsql](https://raw.githubusercontent.com/tigergraph/ecosys/master/demos/guru_scripts/docker/tutorial/4.x/vector/q4a.gsql) under `/home/tigergraph/tutorial/4.x/vector` or copy it to your container.
 Next, run the following in your container's bash command line.